-Again, if your dog shows any side effects such as diarrhea or greasy stools, simply lessen the amount.
+If your dog shows any of these side effects, simply lessen the amount.

 Coconut Oil For Dogs – Favorite Dog Treat Recipes!

-If you want to make it into a tasty treat for your loved one though, consider these simple 2-4 ingredient coconut oil dog treat recipes (just make sure to adjust the amount of coconut oil in each treat if necessary):
+If you want to make it into a tasty treat for your loved one though, consider the simple 2-4 ingredient coconut oil dog treat recipes below.